Q: What is high eye pressure and why does it cause damage?

 Q: I have increased eye pressure, does that mean I have glaucoma?

-A: Increased eye pressure, ocular hypertension, means you are at risk but not all instances of increased eye pressure lead to glaucoma.
+A: Not necessarily.
+Increased eye pressure (also termed ocular hypertension), means you are at risk but not all instances of increased eye pressure lead to glaucoma.
 You may be classed as a glaucoma suspect.
 A person has glaucoma if there is damage to the optic nerve.
+Increased eye pressure is a significant risk for the development of glaucoma.

 Q: Will I develop glaucoma if I have increased eye pressure (ocular hypertension)?